thehaitianmufasa/12thhaus-v2/README.md

-# 🚀 LangGraph Multi-Agent Platform
+# 🚀 12thhaus v2.0 - Spiritual Community Platform

-A production-ready, multi-tenant AI agent platform that automatically builds and deploys applications.
-Think of it as your personal AI development team that can take natural language requests and turn them into live applications.
+A production-ready spiritual community marketplace connecting practitioners with seekers through AI-enhanced experiences.
+Built on the advanced 12thhaus Spiritual Platform for enterprise-grade scalability and intelligent automation.

-## 🎯 What This Platform Does
+## 🎯 What 12thhaus Offers

-**In Simple Terms**: You describe what you want, and our AI agents build it for you automatically.
+**For Seekers**: Discover authentic spiritual practitioners, book sessions, and join a supportive community on your spiritual journey.

+**For Practitioners**: Share your gifts, manage your practice, and connect with seekers who resonate with your offerings.

-**Example Flow**:
+**Example User Journey**:
-1. You say: *"Build me a customer survey app for my restaurant"*
-2. Master Agent analyzes your request
-3. Code Generation Agent writes the application
-4. Deployment Agent publishes it live to the web
-5. Business Intelligence Agent sets up analytics
-6. Customer Operations Agent handles user support
+1. Seeker searches: *"Find a tarot reader for relationship guidance"*
+2. AI-powered matching suggests qualified practitioners
+3. Real-time booking with calendar integration
+4. Session completion with review system
+5. Community connection through posts and interactions
+6. Ongoing spiritual journey tracking and recommendations

 ## 🏗️ Platform Architecture

 ```
                         ┌─────────────────────┐
-                        │    Web Dashboard    │
+                        │  12thhaus Web App   │
                         │  (Next.js Frontend) │
                         └──────────┬──────────┘
                                    │